top of page

 What to expect from a reflexology treatment?

-1. consultation assessment
+1. Consultation assessment

-2. consent to treatment
+2. Consent to treatment

-3. remove your socks and shoes and sit on a reclining chair.
+3. Remove your socks and shoes and sit on a reclining chair.

 4. I will be examining the feet

-7. Generally, reflexology deeply relaxing and comforting
+7. Generally, reflexology is deeply relaxing and comforting

 After treatment

-I will ask about what the treatment felt like, and we will discuss a plan to improve health and wellbeing.
+I will ask about what the treatment felt like, and we will discuss a plan to improve health and well-being.

-You may feel relaxed, sleepy, mild headaches, to go to the toilet more, tired or emotional.
-These affects should pass within 48 hours.
+You may feel relaxed, sleepy, have mild headaches, go to the toilet more, tired or emotional.

 Reflexologists believe these reactions are part of the healing process and are a good sign that the treatment is helping the body to cleanse and rebalance itself.

-Reflexologist do not diagnose or give medical advice, and reflexology should not be used as an alternative to seeking medical treatment.
+Reflexologists do not diagnose or give medical advice, and reflexology should not be used as an alternative to seeking medical treatment.

 07802714267